 - Clinically Led Recovery Model Underpinned by Cognitive Behavioural Therapy (CBT)

 What causes body dysmorphic disorder?

 Body dysmorphia can be caused by genetic vulnerabilities and chemical instability in the brain.
-Resembling alternative mental health issues, causes of body dysmorphic disorder are uncontrollable.
+Resembling alternative mental health issues, the causes of body dysmorphic disorder are uncontrollable.

 Pressures around social media and the image that it reflects have also contributed to the materialisation of body dysmorphic disorder, as comparison can be easily done.

-As BDD is usually encountered by those with pre-existing susceptibilities of anxiety and OCD, such pressure is found to cause fixation on obsessive comparison, increasing the development of BDD.
+As BDD is usually encountered by those with pre-existing susceptibilities of anxiety and OCD, such pressure is found to cause fixation on the obsessive comparison, increasing the development of BDD.

 Symptoms of body dysmorphia